NiceGuyIT/taskfiles/README.md

 ## Goals

-This project strives to make it easy to run tasks while maintaining a minimum impact to the system.
+This project strives to make it easy to run tasks while maintaining a minimal impact to the system.
+These guidelines are used to achieve this goal.

 1. Minimal requirements to bootstrap the system.
 2. Only single binary tools are used.
 This usually means tools that are written in Rust or Go.